 From large technologically advanced tertiary hospitals in our metropolitan and regional cities, to community health centres servicing rural, remote and Aboriginal and Torres Strait Islander communities, we offer exciting career pathways and employment opportunities for nurses and midwives.

-Graduate opportunities extend to a wide range of clinical areas and geographical locations, including rural and remote health services.
-Some programs are ward-based, while others are rotations which may be through a number of units in a single facility or in rural Hospital and Health Services (HHSs) that may cover a range of facilities.
+Queensland Health is working to strengthen its nursing and midwifery workforce, and ensuring graduates have supported employment opportunities.
+Queensland Health encourages students to consider options outside south east Queensland to increase employment opportunities by making broad geographical preferences.
+Opportunities exist for graduates, extending to a wide range of clinical areas and geographical locations, including rural and remote health services.
+Some programs are ward-based, while others are rotations which may be through a number of wards in a single facility or in rural Hospital and Health Services (HHSs) that may cover a range of facilities.

 Who is eligible?

-To apply for the next intake graduate via the Queensland Government Graduate Portal, you must:
+To apply to the Queensland Health 2019 graduate registered nurse and midwife recruitment via the Queensland Government Graduate Portal, you must:

-- have completed your nursing or midwifery course within the past TWO years – that is, between March 2015 and March 2017 – or be due to complete your course by June 2017.
-These courses can be post-graduate or under-graduate but must lead to your initial registration as either a registered nurse or midwife.
+- have completed your first university undergraduate nursing or midwifery course within the past TWO years – that is, between July 2016 and July 2018 – or be due to complete your course by February 2019.

 - be eligible to apply for Nursing or Midwifery registration with the Australian Health Practitioner Regulation Agency (AHPRA).